Modern Slavery and Human Trafficking Statement 2020/21

 About Westlab Group

-Westlab’s key goal is to enable discovery.
-By providing the most trusted service to the field of science and healthcare, Westlab are established as a team who are providing better solutions, always looking ahead and are proactive and innovative in the way we push the surge of discovery.
+Westlab’s key goal is to enable your discovery by becoming a major supplier to the healthcare and laboratory sectors.
+The team at Westlab are always looking ahead and are proactive and innovative in the way we push the surge of discovery.
 We are always driven by the vision of a world of breakthrough discoveries.
-Westlab currently directly employs 54 people and operate in 3 countries.
+Westlab currently employs over 60 people directly and have operations in Australia, New Zealand and North America.

 The following statement applies to all companies under the Westlab Group, including: